Fluen-io/fluen-core/docs/md/reference/src_fluen_cli.py.md

 # src/fluen/cli.py

 **Language:** Python
-**Last Modified:** 2024-11-12T19:21:12.795352
+**Last Modified:** 2024-11-13T17:52:16.642966

 ## Purpose

-This code defines a CLI application for generating and exporting code documentation using large language models (LLMs).
+This code defines a command-line interface (CLI) application using Click, designed to handle documentation generation and export tasks for a codebase, leveraging configuration data and interacting with a progression-enabled console output.

 ## Public API